Cyber Security Awareness Month: Why It Matters and How You Can Participate

 Insider threats might stem from external cyberattacks.
 For example, cybercriminals might compromise an employee's device and use it to then gain access to unauthorized access to an organization's network, effectively turning the employee into a compromised user.

-In some cases data corruption, malicious external entities recruit insiders by coercing, bribing, or blackmailing them into participating in illicit activities.
+In some cases of data corruption, malicious external entities recruit insiders by coercing, bribing, or blackmailing them into participating in illicit activities.
 These compromised insiders often fear the consequences of non-cooperation.

 Avoid sharing sensitive information online or discussing confidential matters on social media or public platforms.
 The less personal information you expose, the less attractive a target you become.